-Do you know what the "Stendhal syndrome" is?
+Do you know what the "Stendhal syndrome" is ?
 It is the reaction (elevated heart rate, trembling, palpitations...) to a work of art of extreme beauty.
-Stendhal coined the term when he visited Florence, the cradle of the Renaissance that houses the masterpieces of geniuses such as Leonardo Da Vinci and Michelangelo.
-The city will amaze you!
+Stendhal coined the term when he visited Florence, the cradle of the Renaissance that houses the masterpieces of geniuses such as Leonardo Da Vinci and Michelangelo**.

-If you have already decided that visiting Florence, the city of art at its best, will be one of the things to do during your trip to Rome, first you should know the different ways there are to travel the 270 kilometers that separate the two metropolises**(bus, train, car or plane**) and know that you can do it on your own or as part of an organized tour.
-I explain all the possibilities.
+If you have already decided that visiting Florence is one of the things to do during your trip to Rome, first you should know the different ways to travel from one city to another, either by bus, train, car or plane.

-My favorite option to visit Florence from Rome is to do it as part of an organized tour.
+My favorite option to visit Florence from Rome is to do it as part of an organized tour that you can book online in advance.
 The best part?
-You don't have to worry about anything, you'll enjoy a heightened experience with an English-speaking guide and you can even take the opportunity to see other cities like Pisa and its iconic leaning tower.
+You don't have to worry about anything, you will enjoy a heightened experience with an English speaking guide and you can even take the opportunity to see other cities such as Pisa and its iconic leaning tower.

-In this case, the trip, which departs from one of Rome's main stations in the center, usually takes about 3 hours on an air-conditioned bus (very important in summer in Rome!).
+In this case, the trip that has as its departure point one of Rome's main stations in the center usually takes place in an air-conditioned bus (very important in summer in Rome!) and lasts about 3 hours.
 However, if you choose the option of booking a small group tour to Florence from Rome you will be picked up and dropped off at your hotel.
 Also, with this option you will travel with only a few other people in a comfortable minivan.

 During the tour you will cross the Ponte Vecchio, the only bridge in Florence that was not destroyed in World War II, and you will admire the marvelous dome of the Cathedral of Santa Maria di Fiori, made of four million bricks.
 And the icing on the cake: you will visit **Michelangelo'**s famous David.